Skip to main content

 Jupiter Predict runs on Solana.
 Using it requires a small SOL balance for:

 • Transaction fees: approximately 0.000005 SOL per transaction.
-Since each order involves 3 transactions, this amounts to roughly 0.000015 SOL per trade.
+Each order involves 3 transactions, so roughly 0.000015 SOL per trade.